xieyuheng/logic-db/docs/sicp/README.md

-# Logic programming examples in SICP
+# Logic programming in SICP

 [**Structure and Interpretation of Computer Programs (SICP)**](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) is a classic text in computer science.